 Skip to main content

 User attributes allow you to map user-specific variables to Omni operations, such as querying, dashboarding, and data access.
 These attributes can be used in dashboard filters or workbooks or to filter embedded content.
+The user attributes settings page, showing a list of defined attributes.

 User attribute basics